 Our erosion control expertise draws upon the best use of either hard or soft revetments depending on the project requirement:

 These permanent structures are often used in high-energy environments where aggressive winds, waves and flows require robust revetments.

 Vertical walls.
 Created from sheet or timber piles, conventional masonry walls, or cellular wall systems.
 Where these walls are built against watercourses or even below the water line, they become a revetment.

 Sloped or graded revetments.
 Generally lower impact and lower cost than a vertical equivalent.
-Where land is available for this solution, Rip-Rap (stone blankets), Gabions (stone filled baskets) concrete (interlocking blocks or panels) or open stone asphalt solutions can be used.
+Where land is available for this solution, rip-rap (stone blankets), gabions (stone-filled baskets), concrete (interlocking blocks or panels) or open-stone asphalt can be used.

 Pre-grown coir mattresses and rolls planted with indigenous species are used to provide an instant living aquatic margin.
-These sustainable products are propagated and matured in our own “wet” nursery’s at Abinger Hammer, using the spring waters of the River Tillingbourne.
+These sustainable products are propagated and matured in our own 'wet' nursery at Abinger Hammer using spring water from the River Tillingbourne.

 In high-energy environments, soft revetments can be combined with traditional details such as gabion baskets, mattresses and reinforced soil structures to offer additional strength and durability, stimulating the habitat.